Reading Time: 6 minutes 30 seconds

 It’s a rewarding and challenging career if you’re interested in fitness, athletics, and working with people.
 Before you begin, make sure you understand the requirements.
 You’ll want to know whether you need to be certified and how long it will take before you can start working as a strength and conditioning coach.

 It’s important to learn more about any career before spending valuable time earning a degree or certification.
-It takes time to prepare for a new career, so be sure it’s what you really want to do.
+Preparing for a new career takes time, so be sure it’s what you really want to do.

 A certified strength coach works with athletes to improve performance and reduce the risk of injuries.
 Some coaches work with entire professional or collegiate sports teams.
-Other coaches work with individuals, both serious athletes as well as ordinary people looking to boost their performance in recreational sports.
+Other coaches work with individuals, both serious athletes and ordinary people looking to boost their performance in recreational sports.

 Strength and conditioning coaches are responsible for: